 Advise the individual you believe has harassed you or discriminated against you, that the behaviour is unacceptable and ask them to stop.
 If this is too intimidating or inappropriate, or if the attempt to stop the offending behaviour is unsuccessful, then you should seek assistance from the Respect, Diversity, and Inclusion office.

 If the harassment or discrimination persists, or if the perceived discrimination is systemic or relates to an Institute policy, you should speak to any of the following:

 - The Respect, Diversity, and Inclusion office,

-- If you are a student, you should speak to the Instructor, Program Head, Chief Instructor, Associate Dean, Registrar, a Counselor, and/or an Executive of the Student Association or the Director of the Student Association,
+- If you are a student, you should speak to the Instructor, Program Head, Department Head, Associate Dean, Registrar, a Counselor, and/or an Executive of the Student Association or the Director of the Student Association,

 - If you are an employee, you should speak to your supervisor, or where the supervisor is the alleged harasser, the manager the supervisor reports to,

 - If you are a member of a bargaining unit, you may also wish to speak to your shop steward, or individual responsible for human rights within your bargaining unit.

 Instructors, Department Heads, Program Heads, Associate Deans, the Registrar, Counselors, the Vice President, Student Affairs of the Student Association, Supervisors, Managers or bargaining unit representatives who have been approached by a Complainant may contact the Respect, Diversity, and Inclusion office in confidence for advice on how to proceed or they may refer the Complainant to the Respect, Diversity, and Inclusion office.

 Procedures and Limitations